ratish-dalvi/contextual-MAB/README.md

 # Contextual MAB
-A solution for contextual multi-armed-bandit problem with constraints
+A solution for contextual multi-armed-bandit problem with constraints, using linear programming